cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 1. The public key and the signatures are encoded as single group elements.
 1. Verification requires 2 pairing operations.
 1. A collection of signatures (signature\_1, ..., signature\_n) can be aggregated
-into a single signature (signature).
+into a single signature.
 Moreover, the aggregate signature can be verified using only n+1 pairings (as opposed to 2n pairings, when verifying n signatures separately).